HauntedBees/HTMLFriend/README.md

 You can see that with the ```{@yearOrYears}``` value up there, passing a function allows more flexibility than just a simple 1:1 mapping of template keys to table columns.

+Additionally, you can pass an integer variable by reference as the final argument and it will be populated with the number of rows that were processed.

 ## Why Not Combine Them?

 Of course, there's no reason you can't combine multiple templates!
 Mix and match!